digital-asset/daml-cheat-sheet/_includes/en/What-is.md

 DAML is a high level language that focuses on data privacy and authorization of distributed applications.
 These concepts are represented first class in the language.

-By abstracting data privacy and authorization, DAML takes the burden of the programmer to think about concrete cryptographic primitives and lets her focus on workflow logic.
+By abstracting data privacy and authorization, DAML takes the burden off the programmer to think about concrete cryptographic primitives and lets her focus on workflow logic.

 DAML is a statically typed functional language.